-Nearly everyone has digital accounts today, and these accounts often continue to exist even after death.
+Nearly everyone has digital assets today, and they often continue to exist even after death.
 If you’re managing a loved one’s estate, you may be wondering how to access and close their online accounts, from email to social media to subscriptions.

 In the best-case scenario, they will have left a list of usernames and passwords and provided directions for what to do with each account.
 When this isn’t the case, you’ll have to take some steps to recover them.

 The first step is to take inventory of what digital assets your loved one may have had.
 Consider:

 Different accounts have different requirements, and some require more steps than others.